Mwaniqi/react-pomod/README.md

-Building a pomodoro application to learn React
+Building a <a href='http://react-pomod.surge.sh/'>pomodoro application</a> to learn React